Crestview Health and Rehabilitation Center Change Location

 While many hospitals refer patients who are not quite ready to be on their own to long-term care facilities, Grady created the Crestview Health & Rehabilitation Center to meet the unique needs of patients who require a few weeks to restore their strength and regain their independence.
 The treatment team helps patients with their walking and stair climbing; to manage daily routine chores like bathing, dressing, and getting in and out of bed; and to recover their endurance.

-The Crestview Center is state-of-the-art.
-It has 26 beds for sub-acute care residents who no longer require intense hospital care, two therapy gyms, an Activities for Daily Living (ADL) suite, a fine dining area, and a separate floor dedicated to short-term rehabilitation.
-The unit also provides residents with occupational therapy, physical therapy, speech therapy, IV therapy, and trach and wound care.
+The Center has 26 beds for sub-acute care residents who no longer require intense hospital care, two therapy gyms, a dining area, and a separate floor dedicated to short-term rehabilitation.
+Crestview also provides residents with occupational therapy, physical therapy, speech therapy, IV therapy, and trach and wound care.

 Admission to the center is available to patients who have spent at least three days at Grady Memorial Hospital, require daily skilled nursing or rehabilitation services to transition back to independent living, and can participate in treatment.